 So the timing was just perfect as I came across the work of Pella Hedeby (whom I follow on Pinterest).
 Her impeccable styling created a hygge sense that got under my skin; it’s fresh and crisp with a staccato beat, no nonsense!
 Scandinavian minimalism at its best!

 Pella was involved in the styling of a showroom apartment for ESNY’s continental apartments in Stockholm.
 The project goes by the name: The Danish Home.
 My guess is that since only Danish brands were used, it made sense to call it just that.

 Take the time to peruse her beautiful site with gorgeous photos of interiors styled by her.
 (I did a little research and discovered that the apartment interiors were designed by Andreas Martin-Lof, while the architects for the building, is the Danish architectural firm 3XN with Kim Herforth Nielsen at the helm who have done some impressive work – the Lighthouse Project is probably the one that stood out for me).

 Pella, did an incredible job in pulling together a flawless, well balanced minimal design with the hygge quality that is so highly regarded in Denmark and sought after in Scandinavian design.
 I can actually picture myself living in this apartment, walking barefoot, taking in its views, soaking in its light, its informal casual ambiance with the artistic touch to it and a tinge of industrial feel to it.
 It really and honestly inspired me.
-It feels so RIGHT! and for me that means that the design is complete.
+It felt so RIGHT! and for me that means that the design is complete.
 I wouldn’t want to change a thing.
-Can you feel the vibe of this place?
-Doesn’t it look awesome?
-Let me know, what you think of it… Would you live there?